TomerFi/switcher_webapi/CONTRIBUTING.md

     [virtualenv](https://pypi.org/project/virtualenv/), which is exactly what we're doing with `tox`.

--   [Docker](https://www.docker.com/), as some of the testing automations are performed within a run-once docker container.
+-   [Docker](https://www.docker.com/), as some of the testing automation are performed within a run-once docker container.

 -   [Tox](https://tox.readthedocs.io/en/latest/) for automating unit testing in your local environment.
-    -   Please install [Tox](https://tox.readthedocs.io/en/latest/) if you want to perform local testing automations.
+    -   Please install [Tox](https://tox.readthedocs.io/en/latest/) if you want to perform local testing automation.

     -   Tox utilizes Python's [virtualenv](https://pypi.org/project/virtualenv/).